Maniac (1980 film): Filming

+Soundtrack

+Lustig considered hiring the Italian progressive rock band Goblin to compose the soundtrack for Maniac, as Dario Argento had used them for his horror films, but decided to use Jay Chattaway instead.

 Release

 According to Variety report, Maniac was scheduled for a midnight screening at the Cannes Film Festival on May 10, 1980.
 The film had its U.S. premiere in New York City on January 30, 1981, followed by a Los Angeles premiere on March 6.

 Censorship

 Since the film was not submitted to the MPAA, the film was released unrated, with the designation "For adults only".
 Despite the poster stating "No one under 17 will be admitted", a severely-edited version of the film received an R-Rating in the South and was distributed in March 1981 in several other States such as California, of the unrated version shortly after its first U.S. domestic release in New York in January 1981.

 The film was refused a classification by the British Board of Film Classification upon its original cinema release and was additionally banned for video in 1998, but was later passed at an 18 certificate in 2002 with 58 seconds of cuts.
 In 2022, the BBFC passed the film uncut with an 18 certificate.

 In Australia, the film's promotional campaign featured a censored version of the theatrical poster image, which blacked out the scalp held in the killer's hand.